Streams

 Listing 17-35: Sending messages through tx with an async delay without making get_messages an async function

 To sleep between messages in the get_messages function without blocking, we need to use async.
-However, we cannot make get_messages itself into an async function, because then we would return a Future<Output = Stream<Item = String>> instead of just a Stream<Item = String>>.
+However, we can’t make get_messages itself into an async function, because then we’d return a Future<Output = Stream<Item = String>> instead of a Stream<Item = String>>.
 The caller would have to await get_messages itself to get access to the stream.
 But remember: everything in a given future happens linearly; concurrency happens between futures.
 Awaiting get_messages would require it to send all the messages, including sleeping between sending each message, before returning the receiver stream.
 As a result, the timeout would end up useless.
 There would be no delays in the stream itself: the delays would all happen before the stream was even available.

 Instead, we leave get_messages as a regular function which returns a stream, and spawn a task to handle the async sleep calls.

-Note: calling spawn_task like this works because we already set up our runtime.
+Note: calling spawn_task in this way works because we already set up our runtime.
 Calling this particular implementation of spawn_task without first setting up a runtime will cause a panic.
 Other implementations choose different tradeoffs: they might spawn a new runtime and so avoid the panic but end up with a bit of extra overhead, or simply not provide a standalone way to spawn tasks without reference to a runtime.
 You should make sure you know what tradeoff your runtime has chosen and write your code accordingly!

 Now our code has a much more interesting result!
 Between every other pair of messages, we see an error reported: Problem: Elapsed(()).